foshesss/CPP/README.md

 I haven't been alone when learning.
 Some sites that I frequently use to look up data structure methods:
   - StackOverflow - random questions
   - [CPlusPlus.com](https://www.cplusplus.com)

-## Notices
-I likely will not go through and document the Advent of Code heavily.
-That's sort of just been a practice for me, rather than preparing it for people to look at.
-All of the projects will be heavily documented, soooo yeah.
-Derp